What Is Tantra?

 It is practiced through breath, movement, meditation, contemplation, ritual, and direct personal experience.

 Tantra isn’t something you “get” from a book, one class, or one teacher.
 It’s a path that unfolds over time, through lived practice and discernment.
-I’ve been teaching Tantra Yoga for over six years, and I continue to study, practice, and refine my innerstanding.
-What I offer here isn’t the whole map, but an honest orientation from someone who has walked the terrain and values sharing the truth.
+I’ve been teaching Tantra Yoga for over six years, and I continue to study, practice, and refine my understanding.
+What I offer here isn’t the whole map, but an honest orientation from someone who has walked the terrain and values the truth.

 More Ancient Than Yoga

+It was once a complete spiritual system and it wasn’t meant for mass consumption.
 Not because it was elitist, but because it required the discipline to actually practice rather than sample.

 Traditionally, these teachings were passed verbally from teacher to student, often in private settings.
 Monks and devoted scholars were the ones who preserved them, as they were the ones prepared to meet the responsibility that comes with powerful, esoteric work.